frink-okn/graph-descriptions/README.md

 | example:myClass | [dcat:keyword](https://www.w3.org/ns/dcat#keyword) | "exemplary class" | |
 | example:myClass | [schema:keywords](https://schema.org/keywords) | "exemplary class" | |

 [^1]: LinkML specifies that notes be intended either for internal consumption (e.g. for other ontology developers) or for external consumption (e.g. for end-users of the ontology).
-At the moment all skos: note triples are treated as internal notes while rdfs:comment triples are treated as external notes; let [Mahir](mailto:mmorshed@scripps.edu) know if you think they should be treated in some other way.
+At the moment all skos: note triples are treated as internal notes; let [Mahir](mailto:mmorshed@scripps.edu) know if you think they should be treated in some other way.

 ### Ontology (owl:Ontology)